carloshgalvan95/Gentrification-MexicoCity/README.md

 Everytime we upload files to github we have to communicate this in the Slack chat.

-To have meetings, we use zoom to chat and work on this project.
+For meetings, we use zoom to chat and work on this project.

  #### Bibliography